PlantID Publications

 ||

-cross-pollination, many plant species have evolved systems of genetic and
+accomplish cross-pollination, many plant species have evolved systems of

 ||